paultgriffiths/python-cloud-model/README.md

 # Python Cloud Parcel Model

 ## Project Overview
 This repository contains a physically based Python parcel model developed to study cloud droplet activation and condensational growth in mixed aerosol populations.

-The model is designed as a research-oriented framework, with a strong emphasis on physical interpretability, numerical stability, and transparent implementation.
+The model is designed as a **research-oriented framework**, with a strong emphasis on physical interpretability, numerical stability, and transparent implementation.

+---

 ## Scientific Motivation
 Aerosol–cloud interactions remain a major source of uncertainty in climate modelling.
 Parcel models offer a controlled environment to isolate key microphysical processes while retaining detailed thermodynamic descriptions.

 This project focuses in particular on:
 - Köhler-based aerosol activation